 In Their Shoes

-In 2016, Karen decided to retrace her parents’ steps in Vienna, Kraków, Tarnów and Lwów.
-Visiting a location provides a visceral understanding of a person’s life.
+In 2016, Karen decided to retrace her parents’ steps in Vienna, Kraków, Tarnów and Lviv.
+Visiting a location provides a visceral sense of a person’s neighborhood.
 When Lwów became very dangerous in 1941, Irena’s parents forced her to leave Lwów and go to Tarnów, where her aunt lived.
-Karen got into her aunt’s apartment and saw the parquet floors that her mother describes in her oral history for the Fortunoff Video Archive for Holocaust Testimony.
-She starts to feel the terror her mother experienced every day, especially when she entered the former Tarnów Gestapo headquarters, now an apartment house.
-There, her mother got a stamp that saved her life.
+Karen got into her aunt’s apartment and saw the parquet floors that her mother describes in her oral history.
+She feels the terror her mother experienced daily, especially when she entered the former Tarnów Gestapo headquarters, now an apartment house.
+There, her mother got a work card stamp that saved her life.
 Later, she and her aunt were forced into the ghetto.
 Irena’s parents sent her false papers.
 With the papers in hand, she audaciously walked out of the ghetto expecting to be shot.
 But righteous gentiles hid her and advised her to go to Germany as a slave laborer.
 There, her “employers” forced her to work 16-hour days, starved her, and denied her medical treatment, which permanently damaged her heart.
-When she faced breast cancer years later, she couldn’t tolerate the full chemo therapy treatment because of her weakened heart.
+When she faced breast cancer years later, she couldn’t tolerate the full chemotherapy treatment because of her weakened heart.

 In Lviv, Karen enters the house where David was raised and meets a resident who describes two secret passages to the theater next door.
 They were clues to how her one surviving grandparent, Ojzer Fränkel, escaped from his hiding place in the attic when Nazis stormed up the stairs.
 From Lwów he crossed the Carpathian Mountains to Hungary.
 Ultimately, Ojzer arrived illegally in Palestine in 1944.
 With documents from Israeli and German archives Karen pinpoints all this down to the ship he sailed on.